KHard2Bme/Bank-Loan-Report-Analysis/README.md

 ![6d](https://github.com/user-attachments/assets/155d1c24-a0fe-4453-9018-a70490869115)

 Question #7:
+What is the distribution of loans by risk classification?

+Question #8:
  We know that the risk classification assigned to a loan represents a customers creditworthiness; higher grades signify lower risk.
-How do loans assigned with a grade of A and B differ from all the others?
+ How do loans assigned a grade of A and B differ from all the others?

-Question #8:
-What risk classification will customer insights come from and why?

 Question #9:
-Within risk classification A, which loan purpose has the largest amount of applications submitted?
+Within risk classification A, which loan purpose has the largest amount of applicants, and which has the least?

 Question #10:
-Within risk classification A, there are loans with a 36 month and 60 month term.
-What is the distribution of loans by term and is there a difference in interest rates?
+Within risk classification A, which loan purpose has the lowest and highest interest rates within this category?

 Question #11:
+Within risk classification A, there are loans with a 36 and 60 month fixed rate.
+What is the distribution of loans within each and their differences by interest rate?

+Question #12:
 Within risk classification A, which home ownership group has the most applications submitted?
-Which has the lowest interest rate by 36 and 60 month term?
+Which has the lowest interest rate for a 36 and 60 month term loan?

+Question #13:
+ What states have applicants who pay a mortgage and have the lowest interest rate and DTI Ratio?

+Question #14:
+ What states have applicants who pay rent and have the lowest interest rate and DTI Ratio?

-Question #12:
+Question #15:
-Within risk classification A, What are the states each creditor resides in?
-Which states have the largest percentage of applicants, and out of these which has the lowest interest rate on loans based off individuals who rent, have a mortgage and own property?
+What states have applicants who own property and have the lowest interest rate and DTI Ratio?

 ## Results from Findings
 ---

+Stakeholder Request:

 	The Marketing Director would like to know detailed customer insights which will help in her marketing strategies to specific customer segments (attract those with very favorable risk profiles).

- What are the customer insights gathered from the financial loan dataset?
+What are a few customer insights from the dataset of applicants who have a mortgage, rent as well as own property?

- >note: Keep in mind, we started out with filtering the entire dataset by risk classification A, then by loan purpose debt consolidation, and finally by loan status of fully paid off.

- ### Customers who have a Mortgage:
+### Those applicants who have a Mortgage:
-- the average employement length is about 6.3 years
+- the average employment length is about 6 years
-- the employee title varies within the financial, government, and insurance sectors
+- the employee titles vary within the financial, healthcare, insurance, and manufacturing service sectors
 - all loans have a 36 month term
-- the average annual income is about $ 84,300
+- the average annual salary is about $ 73,419.37
-- the average DTI ratio is 0.12 percent
+- the average DTI ratio is 0.03 percent
-- the interest rate is 0.06 percent
+- the interest rate is 0.05 percent
-- the average loan amount is $7,700
+- the average loan amount is $ 7,806.94
+- the loan type has a risk classification of A
+- the loan purpose is debt consolidation
+- the loan status is fully paid
+- the applicants reside in 13 states

-### Customers who Rent:
+### Those applicants who rent :
-- the average employement length is about 4.4 years
+- the average employment length is about 5 years
-- the employee title varies within the services, technology, and education sectors
+- the employee titles vary within the Financial, Technology, State agency service sectors
 - all loans have a 36 month term
-- the average annual income is about $ 51,538
+- the average annual salary is about $ 92,855.56
-- the average DTI ratio is 0.14 percent
+- the average DTI ratio is 0.04 percent
-- the interest rate is 0.07 percent
+- the interest rate is 0.05 percent
-- the average loan amount is $10,480
+- the average loan amount is $7,155.56
+- the loan type has a risk classification of A
+- the loan purpose is debt consolidation
+- the loan status is fully paid
+- the applicants reside in 7 states

-- ### Customers who Own property:
+### Those applicants who own property :
-- the average employement length is about 4.7 years
+- the average employment length is about 5.5 years
-- the employee title varies within the services, government and educational sectors
+- the employee titles are in the Orthodontics manufacturing and healthcare technology services
 - all loans have a 36 month term
-- the average annual income is about $ 57,520
+- the average annual salary is about $69,998.00
-- the average DTI ratio is 0.13 percent
+- the average DTI ratio is 0.03 percent
-- the interest rate is 0.07 percent
+- the interest rate is 0.05 percent
-- the average loan amount is $8,509.09
+- the average loan amount is $6,900.00
+- the loan type has a risk classification of A
+- the loan purpose is debt consolidation
+- the loan status is fully paid
+- the applicants reside 2 states